 I’ve always found the default, easily available views of GitHub Issues inadequate for my purposes.
 I want to separate issues by the kind of action I’ll want to take, but the interface is fundamentally oriented around a single list of issues, and by default that is just a big dump of every issue that involves you in some way.
 Luckily all the buttons are just UI over a query language, and the query language turns out to be just barely powerful enough to allow me to get the overviews I really want.

-This shows all issues filed by anyone against any repositories that I own.
+This shows all issues filed by others against my own repositories.

-Semantically, this one is “stuff I need to fix”.
+Semantically, this one is “stuff waiting for me to fix”.

 This shows all issues I have filed against repositores I do not own.